 Chairman of Fáilte Ireland resigns after it emerged he is holidaying in Italy

-Michael Cawley has tendered his resignation.
+Michael Cawley has tendered his resignation as chairman of Fáilte Ireland.
 File photograph: Dara Mac Dónaill/The Irish Times

 The chairman of Fáilte Ireland Michael Cawley has resigned from his position after it emerged he is currently on a family holiday in Italy.